wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 Bam!
 That worked!
 You now have the Vonage CLI installed on your machine.

-You want to make sure the installation was successful so you type:
+You want to make sure the installation was successful, so you type:

 ```shell
 % vonage